thomasgerdes/library-statistics/README.md

 ## What it shows

-- Annual print book acquisitions from 2000-2024
+- Annual print book acquisitions
 - Current collection breakdown by subject areas and signature groups
 - Total collection overview including books and bound journal volumes